jlin/Urocissa/README.md

    cd Urocissa
    ```

-3. **Run the Setup Script**
+3. **Run the Launch Script**

-   Execute the `run_urocissa_docker.sh` script to install and launch Urocissa:
+   Execute the `run_urocissa_docker.sh` script to launch Urocissa:

    ```bash
    bash run_urocissa_docker.sh
    ```

-This script will set up all the necessary configurations and launch Urocissa.
-Once the installation is complete, you can access the app using the following link:
+This script will launch Urocissa.
+You can access the app using the following link:

 [http://127.0.0.1:5673](http://127.0.0.1:5673)